 Current and deferred tax relating are recognized as revenue or expense in the consolidated statement of comprehensive income.
 Current and deferred tax related to transactions or events is directly recognized in the shareholders' equity.
-It is directly recognized in the shareholders' equity deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to use current tax assets to settle current income tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.
+Deferred tax assets and tax liabilities are offset if a legally enforceable right exists to use current tax assets to settle current income tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.

-3) Value addition tax (VAT)
+3) Value added tax (VAT)